top of page

 The area was also alive with ancient oak woodlands and abundant wildlife including fish, turtles, beavers, otters, owls, deer, elk, and black bear.

 In 1673 the Kaskaskia, a tribe of the Illiniwek, showed the portage (aka Mud Lake) to French explorers Louis Jolliet and Father Jacques Marquette.
 They too recognized the value of the connection which 175 years later led the way to the Illinois & Michigan Canal (built 1836-1848) which inspired the explosive growth of Chicago.
-Growth which contributed to the growth of a great metropolis and the resulting pollution and degradation of the land, Lake Michigan, and the local river systems too.
+Growth which contributed to the expansion of a metropolis and the resulting pollution and degradation of the land, Lake Michigan, and the local river systems too.

-(now MWRD) to address the problem of the sewage and industrial pollution which flowed in the Chicago River and thus Lake Michigan.
+In 1889, civic leaders formed the Chicago Sanitary District (now MWRD) to address the problem of the sewage and industrial pollution which flowed in the Chicago River and thus Lake Michigan.
 Their solution was to dig the Chicago Sanitary and Ship Canal which would reverse the Chicago River away from Lake Michigan to preserve Chicago’s source of drinking water and improve public health.
 Opened in 1900, the Canal moved water and waste away from Lake Michigan and toward the Illinois and the Mississippi Rivers.
-And, while it protected the public from typhoid and cholera, the Canal faced opposition, stirred controversy, contributed to negative cultural impacts, and opened the door to other problems as well.
+And, while it protected the public from typhoid and cholera, the Canal faced opposition, stirred controversy, contributed to negative cultural impacts, and opened the door to other environmental problems as well.

 The Canal, along with the Cal-Sag Channel completed in 1922, formed a permanent connection between the Mississippi and Great Lakes basins.
 It was a strategically located waterway which attracted industry and commercial enterprise which continue to thrive to this day.